Seriously, do vampires exist? Are vampires real?

-3. Avoiding sunlight
+3. Vampire trait: avoiding sunlight

 Like many vampires, animals often avoid light.
 These tend to include invertebrates that prefer to inhabit dark conditions, or nocturnal species that are adapted to feeding at night.
 Nevertheless, there are a few species that are hypersensitive to light and actively avoid it at all costs, including some cave dwellers that spend their lives in permanent darkness.